Virijavidapu/EmpowerHER/README.md

 ## Project Description

 Color Me Gorgeous is an application that allows users to upload a picture and analyze their seasonal shades.
 But finding out which color season you are can be tricky.
 For this we have designed a website to help you determine which of the twelve color seasons you fall into.
 By identifying their seasonal color, users can make better fashion choices that complement their natural coloring.
-The project leverages various technologies, including Bootstrap, Jupyter Notebook, Kaggle, and Python.
+The project leverages various technologies, including Machine Learning,Bootstrap, Jupyter Notebook, Kaggle, and Python.

 ## Tech Stack Used